 The adult moths of this species are off-white with dark wing margins and a black spot in the middle of each hind wing, and a black spot at the base of each fore wing.
-They have a yellow abdomen with a black spot on the top of each segment.
+They have a red or yellow abdomen with a black spot on the top of each segment.
 The moths have a wingspan of about 6 cms.

 The species is found as various subspecies over much of south-east Asia, including

 as well as the tropical north of Australia including

 Further reading :

 Melbourne University Press, 1990, pl.
 19.16, p.
 442.

 Uitlandsche kapellen voorkomende in de drie waereld-deelen,